The Critical Node Game: Cloud Critical Node Game

 We summarize the contribution of each node $i$ to the players' payoff in \cref{tab:payoff}.

 All considered, the defender's payoff is

 while the attacker's payoff is

 \begin{example} Consider a cloud network given by $G=(V,E)$ with $|V|=6$, and $|E|=7$ as in \cref{fig:example}.
-The cloud operator manages nodes $1,\dots,5$ while node $6$ virtually represents the external network (e.g., the Internet).
-An attacker manages to penetrate the network $G$ and observes the traffic exchanged among the nodes.
+The cloud operator manages nodes $1,\dots,5$ while node $6$ virtually represents the external network (\eg, the Internet).
+An attacker penetrates the network $G$ and observes the traffic exchanged among the nodes.
 Once the attack has been detected, the network operator solves a \gls{CNG} to determine the best defensive strategy.
 Based on the information received from the monitoring systems, the network operator formulates a \gls{CNG} with the parameters of \cref{tab:example}.

-The associated \gls{CNG} admits the two exact (i.e., $\Phi=0$) \gls{NE}s of \cref{tab:exampleNE}.
+The associated \gls{CNG} admits the two exact (\ie, $\Phi=0$) \gls{NE}s of \cref{tab:exampleNE}.
 Specifically, the defender achieves, in both cases, a payoff $f^d(\bar{x},\bar{\alpha})$ of $29.2$.
 However, the attacker has a payoff $f^a(\bar{\alpha},\bar{x})$ of $13.74$ and $12.18$ in \emph{equilibrium $1$} and $2$, respectively.
-The \gls{POS} for the instance is $1.78$ for both the equilibria (e.g., the ratio between $\sum_i p^d_i = 52$ and $29.2$), and it intuitively explains that the defender degrades their payoff $1.78$ times to defend the network with the Nash equilibria.
-Symmetrically, the \gls{POA} for the instance is $1.86$ and $2.09$ in \emph{equilibrium} $1$ and $2$, respectively; this price indicates that the attacker's payoff decreases at most $2.09$ times in \emph{equilibrium $2$} compared to the most successful attack (e.g., when the defender does not protect any node).
+The \gls{POS} for the instance is $1.78$ for both equilibria (\eg, the ratio between $\sum_i p^d_i = 52$ and $29.2$), and it intuitively explains that the defender degrades their payoff $1.78$ times to defend the network with the Nash equilibria.
+Symmetrically, the \gls{POA} for the instance is $1.86$ and $2.09$ in \emph{equilibrium} $1$ and $2$, respectively; this price indicates that the attacker's payoff decreases at most $2.09$ times in \emph{equilibrium $2$} compared to the most successful attack (\eg, when the defender does not protect any node).
 Although the two equilibria are equally advantageous for the defender, the \gls{POA} provides an insight into the best equilibrium.
 Indeed, from a practical perspective, the network operator should select \emph{equilibrium $2$}, as it damages the attacker the most.

 \end{example}